aragon/community/CONTRIBUTING.md

 # Aragon Community Contributor Guidelines

 ## Purpose
-The purpose of the aragon/community repo is to organize Aragon community contributions in an accessible, collaborative format.
+The purpose of the aragon/community repo is track to-do tasks related to suggested changes in Aragon community infrastructure.

-Here are examples of the kind of contributions that are appropriate for this repo:
+Here are examples of the kind of issues that are appropriate for this repo:

+- Suggesting a change to the rules of the Aragon subreddit
+- Suggesting the implementation of a new bot in Aragon Chat
-- Organizing a community event in your area
+- Suggesting a new channel in Aragon Chat
-- Sharing an event that you think members of the project should attend, sponsor, or speak at
-- Creating an infographic that can be used for marketing or education
-- Suggesting new activities that community members should be involved in to promote the project
+- Suggesting a new use for the Aragon YouTube channel
+- Suggesting we use a new tool instead of something we already use (such as alternative to GitHub)

+And other related ideas.
+Really any change that you can think of that touches the infrastructure that the Aragon community uses to collaborate.

+## How to contribute

 To make suggestions or propose an idea that you want to work on, create a [new issue](https://github.com/aragon/community/issues) so we can discuss your idea, provide feedback, suggest changes, and point out any similar ideas that others might be working on.
-You can also create "meta-issues" in this repo to suggest changes to the repo and community collaboration process itself.
+You can also create "meta-issues" in this repo to suggest changes to the repo and the community collaboration process itself.
 Please ensure that your issues and pull requests are well-commented and documented so others can easily understand what you are asking or proposing.

+Sometimes GitHub isn't the best place to have nuanced discussion about an issue.
+So after you create your issue, you can optionally start a thread with the same title as your issue in the Aragon Forum under the [Community](https://research.aragon.org/c/community) category.
+Put a link to the issue in the first post of the thread with a prompt to start a discussion.
+Then you can share the link to the forum thread in other places to attract attention to the discussion and draw more people in to help and have a productive conversation, hopefully leading to the resolution of your issue.
+Once your issue is resolved, both the forum thread and the issue on GitHub can be closed.

 ## Prerequisites
 Basic knowledge of GitHub is required to contribute to this repo.
 A beginner's guide to contributing to open-source projects on GitHub can be found [here](https://handbook.enspiral.com/guides/github_for_beginners.html).